datasciencecampus/detecting-trucks/README.md

 ### Build the docs

 The required packages for building the docs should have been installed through the dependencies section above.
-To build the docs navigate to the `trucks/docs/` in the terminal and run:
+To build the docs navigate to `docs/` in the terminal and run:

 ```shell
 make clean | make html